For the 16th edition of Rare Disease Day, over 100 countries and regions joined their voices, organising more than 800 events worldwide.

 Additionally, 69% of young people who knew about the #RareDiseaseDay challenge engaged by posting reels over the 28 days leading up to the event.

+Help us build awareness.
 Join the community.
-Help us build awareness.
 Share your photos, videos and experiences!

 Read their stories

-Sign up your organisation
+Sign up Org